-Venice, Florence, Tuscany, Rome, Cinque Terre and the Amalfi cost.
-Find out the best destinations Italy can offer you if you can count on two weeks to explore it.
+How to visit Italy in two weeks: Venice, Florence, Tuscany, Rome, Cinque Terre and the Amalfi cost.
+Find out the best destinations to visit if you can count on two weeks in Italy.

-Two weeks are probably the minimum time needed to give you a fair view and feeling about Italy: you should be able to see most of Italy highlights and spend a decent time in each one of them.
+Two weeks in Italy are probably the minimum time needed to give you a fair view and feeling about this wonderful country: you should be able to see many of Italy highlights and spend a decent time in each one of them.

 This is a potential itinerary, based on my tastes and on a tight schedule (reasonable days in brackets).
 It’s based on the hypothesis you are purchasing and “open jaws” ticket, to save valuable time.
 A round trip would imply at least half a day more.